-No such measures have been taken yet and we are not aw are of any such discussions.
+No such measures have been taken yet and we are not aware of any such discussions.

-- Telemedicine services are explicitly allow ed in Poland since 2015.
-How ever, since the outbreak of COVID-19, it has been used even more broadly than before.
+- (a) How has the COVID-19 outbreak changed the use and provision of telemedicine services?
+Are there any interim measures or anticipated legislative changes? - Telemedicine services are explicitly allowed in Poland since 2015.
+However, since the outbreak of COVID-19, it has been used even more broadly than before.
 On 10 March 2020, the chief sanitary inspector issued a communication for all medical clinics, informing and urging them to inform patients of the possibility to obtain remote medical advice (telemedicine services).
 There is strong inducement for the broader use of telemedicine services. - Under the existing Polish legislation, it is not fully clear whether patients, after being examined through telemedicine means, are entitled to receive medical certificates that would allow them to go on a paid sick leave.
-Despite those legal doubts, Polish authorities claim that such possibility has been allow ed, in order to avoid unnecessary doctor's appointments and spreading the virus.
+Despite those legal doubts, Polish authorities claim that such possibility has been allowed, in order to avoid unnecessary doctor's appointments and spreading the virus.
 According to media reports, the government is preparing necessary law amendments to formally address this issue.

 (a) How has the regulator in charge been addressing the urgent need for medicines, medical devices and medical supplies?
 Has the focus been on a faster review and the granting of marketing authorizations, the exception to or relaxation of import/use/licensing restrictions, or any other available mechanisms?

 Russia has taken a complex approach to ensuring that the urgent need for medicines and medical devices are continuously met, which includes both a faster review and the granting of registrations and other necessary paperwork and the relaxation of import rules and other permissive measures on the one hand and exportation prohibition for certain types of protective equipment and medical devices from the country on the oher hand.